grange85/ahfow-www/collections/_posts/2007/2007-02-20-dean-and-britta-on-wers-on-thursday.markdown

 - dean & britta
 tags: []
 ---

-<p>Dean & Britta will be on Boston radio station <a href="http://www.wers.org/events/?id=182">WERS</a> on Thursday (22nd) at 12PM</p>
+Dean & Britta will be on Boston radio station [WERS](http://www.wers.org/events/?id=182) on Thursday (22nd) at 12PM

-<blockquote><p>Check out Dean & Britta on Thursday at 12 PM on WERS.
-Featuring Dean Wareham of the band Luna, they'll be playing songs off their new album, Back Numbers, which we've been playing here at the station.</p></blockquote>
+> Check out Dean & Britta on Thursday at 12 PM on WERS.
+Featuring Dean Wareham of the band Luna, they'll be playing songs off their new album, Back Numbers, which we've been playing here at the station.